 Our call in Taormina begins with a tour of the Greek theater – offering dramatic views of Mt.
 Etna and of the Bay of Naxos – and time to amble among Taormina’s quaint streets and gardens.
 The highlight of our visit, however, will be a private concert at Taormina’s medieval Cathedral, featuring a selection of Sicilianos from composers including Bach and Fauré.

-You will be staying in one of Athens' centrally located, premiere hotels - Grand Bretagne, King George, Royal Olympic, or similar.
+You will be staying in one of Athens' centrally located, premiere hotels - Grande Bretagne, King George or Royal Olympic.

 - All accommodations, meals, and excursion described above

 - Transfers and luggage handling from the Athens airport to the hotel and from hotel to the ship on the program dates

 - Gratuities to guides and drivers on included excursions

 - Comprehensive 7-night cruise aboard the deluxe Le Bougainville with all the amenities for which Ponant ships are famous.

 - Morning transfer from the ship to airport in Rome at the end of the cruise.

 - Meals and beverages other than those specified above